avnerazoulay/ToDoList-Infra/README.md

 Implemented in an effective way using Helmfile plugin to deploy on a single command.
 Every chart consist a strict network polices objects to allow applications to communicate correctly as needed.

+## Documentation
+### postgresql
+For more flexibility to match our requirements I have fetched bitnami/postgresql

 ## Tools
 - Docker Desktop v4.26.1
 - kubectl v1.28.1